The 8 Best Cervical Pillows for Neck & Shoulder Pain (2026 Tested)

 I place it on a hard surface (yoga mat/floor carpet) and use it for 10 minutes before I go to sleep – 5 minutes on each side.

-How To Use a Contoured Pillow for Neck Pain
+How Do You Use a Contoured Pillow for Neck Pain?

 In our experience, many people do not know how to use their contoured pillows correctly.